ScumbagScalawag/Git-Gud/README.md

 But let's not get ahead of ourselves.

-"Upstream" referes to the remote location that's hosting your code.
+"Upstream" refers to the remote location that's hosting your code.
 In our case, "upstream" is either your forked repo, or my repo.
 It depends on which one you ran `git clone` on.
 You can set your upstream manually though.